dildeolupbiten/SynastryParser/README.md

 # SynastryParser

-**Synastry Parser** is a program uses csv files that contain julian date, latitude and longitude values.
+**SynastryParser** is a program uses csv files that contain julian date, latitude and longitude values.

 ## Availability